 We can give you advice and install a safe and efficient chimney or flue system.
-We will always survey and advise you before installing a stove.
+We will always inspection and advise you before installing a stove.
 Sometimes the existing flue is fine, sometimes a small modification may suffice.
 We will always advise and talk through our recommendations.
 We use a variety of chimney lining systems from flexible stainless steel systems for lining an existing chimney to twin wall insulated chimney systems where no current chimney exists.
-The important thing is to survey your property and match the type of lining to your situation and requirements.
+The important thing is to inspection your property and match the type of lining to your situation and requirements.
 We will always place safety first and this will include ease of servicing and maintenance.

 Flexible Stainless Steel Chimney Lining